nextflow-io/training/docs/nf_develop/1_00_introduction.md

 -   Identify the features of nf-core pipeline template that enable best practices
 -   Add nf-core modules to a pipeline using the nf-core tooling
 -   Add parameters to a pipeline and update the schema using the nf-core tooling

+In Part 2 of this workshop, you will use the nf-core tooling to continue development of your pipeline and customize parts of the nf-core template.

+By the end of this workshop you will be able to:

+-   Add local modules
+-   Patch nf-core modules
+-   Customize linting tests
+-   Sync TEMPLATE
+-   Bump versions

 ## Audience & prerequisites